juliakorea/juliakorea.github.io/latest/_sources/manual/modules.txt

 There are two mechanisms that can achieve this: incremental compile and custom system image.

-To create a custom system image that can be used to start julia with the -J option, recompile Julia after modifying the file ``base/userimg.jl`` to require the desired modules.
+To create a custom system image that can be used when starting Julia with the ``-J`` option, recompile Julia after modifying the file ``base/userimg.jl`` to require the desired modules.

 To create an incremental precompiled module file, add